cameraui/sdk/go/docs/api/plugin.md

 <a name="PluginRoleHub"></a>

 	const (
-	    // PluginRoleHub is a cloud-service integration that manages its own
+	    // PluginRoleHub is a system-wide aggregator that attaches to cameras owned
-	    // cameras end-to-end via a vendor account.
-The hub owns camera creation,
-	    // streaming and sensors; it cannot expose sensors for cameras owned by
-	    // other plugins.
+	    // by other plugins to provide a cross-camera service (e.g. bridging cameras
+	    // and sensors into a smart-home platform, or recording and notifications).
+	    // A hub creates no cameras of its own and provides no sensors (Provides must
+	    // be empty); it attaches to cameras via the "hub" assignment and typically
+	    // reads camera and sensor state through Consumes.
 	    PluginRoleHub PluginRole = "hub"
 	    // PluginRoleSensorProvider adds sensors to existing cameras without
 	    // owning the camera itself.
 Typical use: a detection plugin that